iree-org/iree/docs/website/docs/reference/glossary.md

 TOSA has both a [specification](https://www.mlplatform.org/tosa/tosa_spec.html) and an [MLIR dialect](https://mlir.llvm.org/docs/Dialects/TOSA/).

-IREE uses the TOSA MLIR dialect as one of it's input formats.
+IREE uses the TOSA MLIR dialect as one of its input formats.

 ## TFLite